kovidgoyal/kitty/docs/shell-integration.rst

     :code:`XDG_DATA_DIRS` environment variable.
 This is only applied to the fish process and will be cleaned up by the integration script after startup.
 No files are added or modified.

+.. tab:: bash

+    For bash, kitty adds a couple of lines to the bottom of :file:`~/.bashrc` (in an atomic manner) to load the shell integration code.

 Then, when launching the shell, kitty sets the environment variable :envvar:`KITTY_SHELL_INTEGRATION` to the value of the :opt:`shell_integration`